16 Top-Rated Attractions & Places to Visit in Canberra

-Lake Burley Griffin, at the city's center, is its sparkling jewel and many of the city's top tourist attractions lie on its shores, including the National Gallery of Australia, Questacon, and the National Library.
-The parliament buildings as well as some of the city's other main attractions lie within the Parliamentary Triangle formed by Kings Avenue, Commonwealth Avenue, and Lake Burley Griffin.
-The city's streets are laid out on a generous scale, with many flanked by gardens.
+Lake Burley Griffin, in the city center, is Canberra's sparkling jewel.
+Many of the city's top tourist attractions and things to do lie along its shores, including the National Gallery of Australia, Questacon, and the National Library.
+The parliament buildings, as well as some of the city's other top tourist attractions, lie within the Parliamentary Triangle, formed by Kings Avenue, Commonwealth Avenue, and Lake Burley Griffin.

 Address: Parliament House, Canberra

-In the museum, visitors can learn about past Australian Prime Ministers; sit in the old Prime Minister's Office, a relatively humble affair; visit the Press Room; and read important historic documents.
-The chambers of the House of Representatives and the Senate are modeled on the British House of Commons and House of Lords with paneling and furnishings made of Australian woods and wall hangings displaying Australian flora.
-Parents will appreciate the child-friendly exhibits.
-After a visit to the building, visitors can enjoy a snack at the café or stroll among the National Rose Gardens.
-Free, guided tours help visitors get the most out of their time here.
+The museum is like a time capsule.
+You can learn about past Australian Prime Ministers; sit in the old Prime Minister's Office, a relatively humble affair; visit the Press Room; and read important historical documents.
+The chambers of the House of Representatives and the Senate are modeled on the British House of Commons and House of Lords with paneling and furnishings made of Australian woods, and wall hangings displaying Australian flora.
+Parents will appreciate the child-friendly exhibits and free daily craft activities.

 Address: 18 King George Terrace, Parkes